 While uncertainty remains over when borders will reopen, many overseas institutions from the likes of Australia, New Zealand, Ireland, Canada and the UK are rolling out blended learning.
 This way, your time is maximised and you can stick to your goals - before eventually flying over for in-person classes.

-Fortunately for the UK and Ireland this is not an issue as the borders are open for students to travel if they choose to start their studies on campus this Sept/Oct.
+Fortunately for the UK and Ireland is not an issue as the borders are open for students to travel if they choose to start their studies on campus this Sept/Oct.
 You do have the option to start online before flying over for face to face classes in early 2021.

 Teaching quality remains high